isldevs/isldevs/README.md

     You can verify that all files have the correct license header by running:

     ```bash
-    ./gradlew licenseCheck
+    ./gradlew spotlessCheck
     ```

     This task will fail if any files are missing the header or have an incorrect one.

 **Important Considerations:**
-* **Backup:** Before running `licenseFormat` for the first time, it's recommended to commit your current changes or create a backup of your project.
+* **Backup:** Before running `spotlessApply` for the first time, it's recommended to commit your current changes or create a backup of your project.
 * **Existing Headers:** The plugin might replace existing license headers with the configured one.
-Review the changes carefully after running `licenseFormat`.
+Review the changes carefully after running `spotlessApply`.
 * **Exclusions:** Use the `exclude` configuration option to prevent the plugin from adding headers to specific files or directories (e.g., configuration files, documentation).
-* **Copyright Year:** Ensure the copyright year in your `LICENSE_HEADER` is accurate.
+* **Copyright Year:** Ensure the copyright year in your `LICENSE` is accurate.
-* **CI/CD Integration:** Consider adding the `gradle licenseCheck` task to your GitHub Actions workflow (in `gradle.yml`) to automatically verify license headers during your CI builds.
+* **CI/CD Integration:** Consider adding the `gradle spotlessCheck` task to your GitHub Actions workflow (in `gradle.yml`) to automatically verify license headers during your CI builds.
 This helps maintain consistency.

 ## **Project Dependency Management**
 ### **Overview**